-Pua kala means “prickly flower,” and it is one of the few native plants with defenses.
-Nick the plant (without sticking yourself with the prickles) and you’ll find the bright yellow sap that Hawaiians used to treat toothaches, ulcers and nerve pain, thanks to the opiates found in poppies worldwide.
-In the Hawaiian creation chant, the Kumulipo, every life form on the land had a twin in the ocean, and for pua kala, that twin was the spiky seaweed limu kala.
+Pua kala means “prickly flower,” and it is one of the few native plants with natural defenses.
+Nick it (carefully, without sticking yourself) and you’ll find the bright yellow sap that Hawaiians used to treat toothaches, ulcers and nerve pain — thanks to the opiates found in poppies worldwide.
+In the Kumulipo, the Hawaiian creation chant, every life form on the land had a twin in the ocean, and for pua kala, that twin was the spiky seaweed limu kala.
 Both plants were woven into ho‘oponopono (forgiveness and release) ceremonies, which, when you think about it, is another way of easing pain.

 Maui Nui Botanical Gardens is a green and soothing treasure in the windy heart of Kahului.
 Its mission is to preserve native and Polynesian-introduced plants and their cultural heritage.
 The grounds house a genetic repository unlike any other, where visitors can learn about landscaping and xeriscaping.
 The Gardens also provides access to plants for cultural practitioners.
 Enjoy a stroll through the Gardens and discover the history, stories and uses of Maui’s indigenous plants.
 Call or visit their website to join a tour, sign up for a workshop and learn about volunteer opportunities.

 150 Kanaloa Ave., Kahului (across from the War Memorial Stadium) | 808.249.2798 | mnbg.org | IG/FB @mauinuibg